zazuko/clownface/docs/api.md

 <a name="Clownface+namedNode"></a>

 ### clownface.namedNode(values) ⇒ [<code>Clownface</code>](#Clownface)
-Creates graph pointer to one or more named node(s)
+Creates graph pointer to one or more named nodes

 **Kind**: instance method of [<code>Clownface</code>](#Clownface)
 <table>